yuqing-feng/scripts_for_iMeta_2023_11/README.md

 # Description
-This is the repo of the data and R script for this study.

-This includes seven parts:
+This study includes seven parts:

 1. The abundance and diversity of the chicken gut microbiota reach a plateau at 7 DPH